ma261065/ePaper/README.md

 ![A found object](pictures/Found.jpg)

 To an obsessive tinkerer like me, this was like finding the [Welcome Stranger](https://en.wikipedia.org/wiki/Welcome_Stranger).
-I immediately thought of a thousand uses for such a low-powered ePaper display and took it home, and started doing some research.
+I immediately thought of a thousand uses for such a low-powered ePaper display, took it home, and started doing some research.

 ## Flashing the display

-The first thing I found was the [OpenEPaperLink](https://openepaperlink.org) project which produces an alternative firmware for these sorts of displays.
+The first thing I found was the [OpenEPaperLink](https://openepaperlink.org) project which produces an alternative firmware for these sorts of ePaper displays.
 But was it compatible with mine?

 ![Back of the device](pictures/Back.jpg)

-Mine was a **Hanshow Neubular-346Y-N**, which according to Hanshows's [product manual](https://fccid.io/2AHB5-NEBULAR-350/User-Manual/UM-4928993.pdf) means it is 3.46", with a Black/White/Yellow display and equipped with NFC.
+Mine was a **Hanshow Neubular-346Y-N**, which according to Hanshow's [product manual](https://fccid.io/2AHB5-NEBULAR-350/User-Manual/UM-4928993.pdf) means it is 3.46", with a Black/White/Yellow display and equipped with NFC.

 OpenEPaperlink list a bunch of compatible displays [here](https://github.com/OpenEPaperLink/OpenEPaperLink/wiki#tags), but it wasn't clear if mine was one of the supported ones, as I didn't know which processor it used.